How to Wash Your Baby’s Hair

-How Often Should you Wash Baby’s Hair?
+How Often Should You Wash Your Baby’s Hair?

 Tips to Wash Baby’s Hair

 One of the major things mothers worry about is how to wash baby’s hair.
 For that, here’s how you should give your baby a bath, and wash his hair in the right manner.

 - Firstly, ensure that the bathroom is clean and comfortable.
 The temperature should be warm and everything that you need to give him a bath and to wash his hair should be next to you.
 At no point should you leave the baby alone.